sean0x42/kdf/spec/specification/structure.md

-# Archive & Compression
+# File Structure

 This section explores the structure of a KDF document, and the archiving and compression algorithms that power it.

+## JSON

+TODO Describe and introduce JSON.
+Discuss why it was used for this specification, and its implications.
+Recommend that readers become well acquainted with JSON before reading the rest of the specification, as it will appear frequently.

-## Structure
+## Archive Layout

 Much like other document formats, KDF documents are actually compressed archives containing a number of smaller files.
-Each sub file is responsible for a different part of the document.
+Each sub-file is responsible for a different part of the document.
 They are listed below:

  - [Content][1] (`content.json`) — This file contains the content and structure